Celebrating 300 Years of the life and work of Coplestone Warre Bampfylde

 Throughout the year we will be holding a wide variety of engaging, enjoyable events, including art and archive-led exhibitions, talks, art and craft workshops, food and drink events, trails for all the family and much more – all responding to themes inspired by Mr Bampfylde.

-We hope that you can join us in the celebrations of his life and work, which start on 28th February with the annual Bampfylde Lecture from Tom Mayberry, Chief Executive of the South West Heritage Trust, followed by the opening of two gallery and archive exhibitions, in addition to the unveiling of the magnificent Bampfylde & Phelps self-portrait, which will return to Hestercombe for the first time in nearly 140 years.
+We hope that you can join us in the celebrations of his life and work, which started on 28th February with the annual Bampfylde Lecture from Tom Mayberry, Chief Executive of the South West Heritage Trust, followed by the opening of two gallery and archive exhibitions, in addition to the unveiling of the magnificent Bampfylde & Phelps self-portrait, which has returned to Hestercombe for the first time in nearly 150 years.

 Bampfylde 300 Events